ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 Context IDs that were established prior to the closing of the uncompressed Context ID are not impacted.

-Only one Context ID can be used per IP-port tuple.
+Only one Context ID can be used per (IP address, port) tuple.
 Endpoints MUST NOT register a Context ID for a tuple for which there is already an existing Context ID.
 This can however happen if both endpoints register Context IDs simultaneously for the same tuple before learning that the peer also